kanidm/kanidm/designs/replication.rst

 * Availability

-This is the property that every request will recieve a non-error response without the guarantee that the data is "up to date".
+This is the property that every request will receive a non-error response without the guarantee that the data is "up to date".

 * Partition Tolerance